ASE A1 Engine Repair Practice Test

 Answer A is wrong.
 A clogged catalytic converter causes a restriction that results in a noticeable drop in power during acceleration.

 Answer B is wrong.
-A clogged or faulty fuel injector would likely cause a vibration in other speeds and gears as well.
+A clogged or faulty fuel injector will result in poor engine performance and misfire.

 Answer C is wrong.
-A faulty CV-Joint makes a clicking or popping noise while slowly turning corners.
-The outer CV-joint is typically at fault; it is working at a greater angle.
+A faulty outer CV-Joint makes a clicking or popping noise while slowly turning corners.

 Answer D is correct.
-A worn or broken engine mount would result in a vibration that is more noticeable with the brake applied and the transmission placed into gear.
+A worn or broken engine or transmission mount results in a noticeable vibration with the brake applied and the transmission placed into gear.

 • A. A stuck open wastegate.